vineet-k09/E-Book-Recommendation/README.md

 - Book metadata and covers (via Google Books API) fully integrated
 - Frontend ready to consume recommendations from backend API
 - Analytics dashboard not needed for now; focus on recommendations and data pipeline

----

-If you want me to whip up those MapReduce skeleton scripts, Spark batch runner examples, or some frontend components next, just say so!

-This README’s ready to copy and paste — no breaks, no fuss.
-Time to blast off! 🚀